 GJP’s Executive Director, Douglas Ammar, was interviewed about “Ban the Box” for this article in the Equal Times.
 “Lawyer-author Michelle Alexander and others have made progress in recent years in raising awareness about such issues, says Doug Ammar, executive … Continue reading

 On February 2, 2017, GJP partnered with 13 co-sponsoring organizations and 275 directly impacted individuals and concerned citizens from all across Georgia to promote criminal justice reform in our state.
 Attendees learned about current reform efforts, had the opportunity to speak directly to their legislators about these critical issues, and heard from leaders in the reform movement.

 Fulton County held their second Record Restriction Summit on Saturday, April 29, 2017 at Ebenezer Baptist Church.
 GJP staff assisted in the organization and facilitation of the event, including a Q & A session lead by our Executive Director, Doug … Continue reading

 JIM CROW AMERICA: RACIAL JUSTICE IN 2017 Explore the residual effect of policies reminiscent of Jim Crow Laws on the criminal justice system and communities of color.
 Following a welcoming reception, the program features a presentation and interactive roundtable discussion with the … Continue reading

-Georgia Justice Project will hold its 2017 Grass Roots Justice Awards event on Wednesday, April 26, 2017, 6PM at The Commerce Club in Downtown Atlanta.
-This year we are proud to honor The Coca-Cola Company for its commitment to criminal justice reform, … Continue reading
+Georgia Justice Project held its 2017 Grass Roots Justice Awards event on Wednesday, April 26, 2017 at The Commerce Club in Downtown Atlanta.
+This year we honored The Coca-Cola Company for its commitment to criminal justice reform, including crafting company policies that … Continue reading